eBay Selling Fees UK 2026: The Complete Guide for Sellers

 |---|---|---|---|

-| Below Standard | +6 percentage points | Transaction defect rate above 2%, or cases closed without seller resolution above 0.3%.
-A 9.9% Books FVF becomes 15.9%.
-Lasts until you recover. | — |
+| Below Standard | +6 points; +7 after 4+ consecutive months | Transaction defect rate above 2%, or cases closed without seller resolution above 0.3%.
+A 9.9% Books FVF initially becomes 15.9%.
+After four or more consecutive months Below Standard, the higher rate lasts until your seller level returns to Above Standard or higher. | - |

-| "Very high" INAD (Item Not As Described) | up to +4 percentage points | A "Very high" INAD rating in affected categories, measured against peers in your Service Metrics dashboard (Service Metrics policy). | Fewer than 10 INAD requests were opened against you, or your INAD rate is under 1% in that category. |
+| "Very high" INAD (Item Not As Described) | +4 points; +5 after 4+ consecutive months | A "Very high" INAD rating in affected categories, measured against peers in your Service Metrics dashboard (Service Metrics policy).
+After four or more consecutive months, the higher rate lasts until the rating improves to High or better. | Fewer than 10 INAD requests were opened against you, or your INAD rate is under 1% in that category. |

 - Lower Best Match visibility